vishnun0027/PDF-ingestion-QnA-App/README.md

 ## Overview

-The **PDF-ingestion-QnA-App** is a powerful application that allows users to upload PDF documents and ask questions based on the content of those documents.
+The **PDF-ingestion-QnA-App** based on RAG(Retrieval-augmented generation) is a powerful application that allows users to upload PDF documents and ask questions based on the content of those documents.
 Leveraging advanced language models and retrieval-augmented generation techniques, this application provides concise and accurate answers from the uploaded PDFs.

 ![Screenshot](./img/Screenshot.png)